« Maybe creation is about accepting that,

 - Rhodnie Désir

 RHODNIE DÉSIR CREATIONS (RDC) produces and presents creative projects by artistic director and choreographer Rhodnie Désir.
-Simultaneously authentic and contemporary, the Montreal-based organization operates internationally using an artistic approach that questions sociopolitical trends, explores movement, defies the imagination, engages citizens, transmits knowledge while archiving the memory of its people.
+Simultaneously authentic and contemporary, the Montreal-based organization operates internationally using an innovative artistic approach that questions socio political trends, explores movement, defies the imagination, engages citizens, transmits knowledge while archiving the memory of its people.
 Rhodnie’s choreographic-documentary work is quite unique and unlike anything seen before.

 Each of its works aspires to be a voice for the voiceless and to engage directly with the communities from which it draws its inspiration.
 Whether through presentations, grassroots-level cultural mediation or choreographic works, RD Creations acts as a social archive, leaving a legacy of cultural wealth.
 It believes in the potential of combining multiple media in the same choreographic work, allowing it to evolve according to the social realities and cultures it encounters.